8 Min Read

 Step 4: Reward Your Cat

 Feeding a cat medication can be stressful, and it will probably never be fun for your cat.
-Since taking pills is an important part of staying healthy for many cats, your cat must learn how to take pills.
 By rewarding your cat every time they successfully swallow a pill, you'll help them realize that taking pills gets a reward, making the experience smoother for both of you.

 You can reward your cat in any way, including giving them their favorite cat toy, praising them, or giving them extra treats once they've swallowed their medication.